 While there’s some variation in what you need to know for SACs depending on your school, the VCE Biology Study Design will have an outline of the main concepts you definitely need to have mastered before going into the exam.
 For anything else, it’s not about how much you know but how much you’re able to deduce with the facts you have locked away in your memory.
 Train yourself to be able to make quick connections between key concepts locked away in your brain – this is the best way to ensure you ‘know’ everything.

 2. What are my chances at redemption with the exam, given my poor SAC marks?

-Anywhere from likely to good!
+Anywhere from likely too good!
 This one’s tricky because SAC mark weighting for your overall study score can vary depending on the relative difficulty of your school SACs.
 However, this shouldn’t be your main focus!
 Ultimately, the exam matters and it is what you should be working towards.
-From personal experience, my first two SAC marks were pretty low/average, however they kept increasing until towards the end I was averaging A+ for Unit 4 SACs.
-Although my overall SAC mark didn’t come out to be an A/A+, I scored high enough in the exam to get a decent study score.
+From personal experience, my first two SAC marks were pretty low/average, however, they kept increasing until towards the end I was averaging A+ for Unit 4 SACs.
+Although my overall SAC mark didn't come out to be an A/A+, I scored high enough in the exam to get a decent study score.
 This should give you some idea of the importance of not losing hope.

 3. What is the best way to learn all of the content in Biology?